quick2063706271/DonateNow/README.md

     "password": "user"
 }
 ```
 This route is expected to add the newly created user into the user database for future logins.

+&nbsp;

 ### 2. Routes for Users
 #### Get Userpage (GET)